stuartellis/sve-personal-website/content/articles/just-task-runner.md

 +++
-title = "Using the just Task Runner" slug = "just-task-runner" date = "2024-02-21T21:45:00+00:00"
+title = "Using the just Task Runner" slug = "just-task-runner" date = "2024-02-21T22:45:00+00:00"
 description = "Using the just task runner" categories = ["automation", "devops", "programming"] tags = ["automation", "devops"]
 +++

 The [just](https://just.systems) tool is a task runner.
-It provides a consistent framework working with sets of tasks, which may be written in any scripting language and can run on multiple platforms.
+It provides a consistent framework for working with sets of tasks, which may be written in any scripting language and can run on multiple platforms.

 ## More on just